-$$H(Meeting) = -\sum{i=1}^{M} P(S_i) \log P(S_i)$$ $$P(S_i) = \frac{T(S_i)}{\sum{i=1}^{M} T(S_i)}$$ where M is the number speakers involved in the meeting. $T(S_i)$ is the total time that speaker S_i speaks. $P(S_i)$ is the percentage of time (ie. probability) that speaker S_i speaks.
+$$H(Meeting) = -\sum{i=1}^{M} P(S_i) \log P(S_i)$$ $$P(S_i) = \frac{T(S_i)}{\sum{i=1}^{M} T(S_i)}$$ where M is the number speakers involled in the meeting. $T(S_i)$ is the total time that speaker S_i speaks. $P(S_i)$ is the percentage of time (ie. probability) that speaker S_i speaks.
 The lower the entropy, the more biased is the distribution of the speaker speaking time in the meeting.
 As $H(Meeting) \rightarrow 0$, it becomes more likely that there is only one dominant speaker in the meeting.

 Figure 3 shows the speaker diarization error on each individual meeting in the development set versus its speaker speaking time entropy.
 We can see from the figure that our system tends to produce lower speaker diarization error on meetings that have lower speaker speaking time entropy.
-We think the reason that the two CMU meetings not following the trend is that there is only one distant microphone channel provided.
-This makes it harder in general to segment and cluster relative to other meetings, for which multiple distant microphone channels are provided.

 We also conducted an experiment as follows.
 We assume a one-to-one mapping between channel and speaker.
 We use the best channel information only, which was provided in the channel selection step described in section 3.1.
 We do not perform speaker clustering.
 For any two segments, if the channel selection process produces the same best channel for them, we assume these two segments belong to the same speaker.
-This yields 55.45% and 52.23% speaker diarization error when including and excluding overlapping speech, respectively.
+This yields 55.45% and 52.23% speaker diarization error under the conditions of including and excluding overlapping speech, respectively.
 It indicates that there is rich information that can be used to aid in speaker segmentation and clustering from the multi-channel recordings.
 Our current system utilizes such information implicitly by doing best channel selection.
 In future work, we plan to explore more efficient use of the information provided by multi-channel recordings, such as timing information, which relates to speaker location.